lightward/mechanic-tasks/docs/auto-tag-customers-by-email-domain/README.md

 ## Documentation

-Useful in a million scenarios.
-The merchant who requested this task has discounts set up based on customer tag, and they're using this task to guarantee that qualifying customers see their discount immediately – even if they just signed up!
+This task runs when customers are created, and it applies a tag if they have one of the configured email domains.

-This task runs when customers are created.
 Use the "Run task" button to scan all customers already registered.

 ## Installing this task